Dynamic Discount Value Builder

 MOST_EXPENSIVE_ORDER_ITEM_UNITS_QUANTITY

-Most expensive order item metadata Returns most expensive order item metadata of type Number or String.
+Most expensive order item metadata Returns the most expensive order item metadata of type Number or String.
 Read more.

 Most Expensive Order Item Metadata Operand Example in Formula Builder